 False Killer Whale Facts

-- Despite the common name, as a member of the Blackfish group, the remarkable False Killer Whale isn’t a whale at all.
+- Despite the common name, the False Killer Whale is a member of the Blackfish group.
+Thus, the remarkable animal isn’t a whale at all.
 This impressive ocean species actually represents one of the largest members of the dolphin family.

 - However, due to its depredation of fishing lines, it continues to be routinely hunted in parts of its endemic range.
 Additionally, this predominantly occurs in Japan, where it, unfortunately, remains the target of organized hunting drives.